 The new digital value drivers based on the DSP Business model

-Looking at the major DSPs “digital service providers”, their revenues are based on a business model introduced in the year 2000 (Google AdWords) grounded on two basic value drivers:
+Looking at the major Digital Service Providers (DSP), their revenues are based on a business model introduced in the year 2000 (Google AdWords) grounded on two basic value drivers:

 Build digital assets to increase customer share of attention and to capture all user data.
 The share of attention, the digital inventory, is then sold to businesses or used by themselves to advertise (inventory activation).
 The collected data is used as a way to target the messages to increase conversion (data activation).